Lemony Snicket bibliography: The Composer Is Dead

 The Composer Is Dead is a murder mystery about the killing of a composer, with text by Snicket and music by Nathaniel Stookey.
 It takes place in an orchestra, and is designed to help introduce children to the parts of an orchestra.
 It was conceived of as a more modern version of the well-known Prokofiev piece Peter and the Wolf.

 Horseradish

-Horseradish: Bitter Truths You Can't Avoid is a "wit and wisdom" quotation book partly drawn from A Series of Unfortunate Events.
+Horseradish: Bitter Truths You Can't Avoid is a book of quotes partly drawn from A Series of Unfortunate Events.

 The Latke Who Couldn't Stop Screaming

-The Latke Who Couldn't Stop Screaming is about an irate latke at Hanukkah who escapes from being boiled in a hot frying pan.
+The Latke Who Couldn't Stop Screaming, with illustrations by Lisa Brown, is about an irate latke at Hanukkah who escapes from being boiled in a hot frying pan.
 He runs into various Christmas symbols (such as fairy lights, a candy cane and pine tree) who are all ignorant and uneducated about the customs of Hanukkah.
 The latke attempts to educate these people about the history and culture surrounding the Jewish holiday, but his attempts are always in vain and he runs away from each encounter in a fit of frustration.